alok/pandoc_resume/resume.md

 **Machine Learning Consultant, Papert Labs** (2018)

--   Consulted companies on how to use ML.
--   Worked on time series forecasting and automating our ML pipeline.
-    Cut runtime by 2 hours.
+Consulted companies on how to use ML.
+Worked on time series forecasting and automating our ML pipeline, cutting runtime by 2 hours.

 **Ray, AMPLab** (2018)